 In the name of the best within you, do not sacrifice this world to those who are its worst.
 In the name of the values that keep you alive, do not let your vision of man be distorted by the ugly, the cowardly, the mindless in those who have never achieved his title.
 Do not lose your knowledge that man’s proper estate is an upright posture, an intransigent mind and a step that travels unlimited roads.
 Do not let your fire go out, spark by irreplaceable spark, in the hopeless swamps of the approximate, the not-quite, the not-yet, the not-at-all.
 Do not let the hero in your soul perish, in lonely frustration for the life you deserved, but have never been able to reach.
 Check your road and the nature of your battle.
 The world you desire can be won, it exists, it is real, it is possible, it’s yours.

 The world we desire can be won.
 It exists.
 It is possible.
 Now there’s a heroic sentiment if ever I heard one.

 - If who we are is what we do, then like most people, I am a mixed bag of personas.
-Writer, bookworm, friend are what first come to mind.
+Writer, bookworm, friend, are what first come to mind.
 Equally apt would be potty mouth, dog walker, Guinness drinker, swimmer, storyteller, political animal, baker and proud Canadian.
 Mostly though, I consider myself simply insanely lucky to have a small posse of near and dear ones who put up with me and my curvy, creative, curly haired, opinionated self.
 I started this blog several years ago with the idea to challenge myself in a myriad of ways.
-Years in, despite at times sporadic entries, I still like to muse about the absurdity of life, what inspires surprises and angers me, books and other entertainments, my dogs, my travels and any other notion buzzing round in my head.
+Years in, despite the sporadic entries, I still like to muse about the absurdity of life, what inspires surprises and angers me, books and other entertainments, my menagerie, my travels and any other notion buzzing round in my head.